percyfal/snakemake-rules/sphinx/source/index.rst

 Features
 ^^^^^^^^

-1. **Rule library**. snakemakelib-rules is just a library of snakemake rules.
+1. **Rule library**. snakemake-rules is just a library of snakemake rules.
 At the very least, if rules need to be tweaked, the rule library serves as a cut-and-paste resource of template rules
 2. **Atomic rules**.
 As much as is possible, every rule lives in an